Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 `sudo bash rgb-matrix.sh`

+When prompted, select the Adafruit RGB Matrix Bonnet and the Qualtity option.
 As noted in their instructions, this step will take several minutes to complete.
 The system will prompt you to reboot.

 As we are using a jumper to implement the “quality” option on the RGB matrix (see the learn.Adafruit.com link above), the sound card in the Pi must be disabled so as not to interfere.
+After the system has rebooted, start a terminal window again and type the following:

 `sudo nano /boot/config.txt`